Holographic topological defects in a ring: role of diverse boundary conditions: Holographic setup

 where the current $J^\nu=i\left(\Psi^* D^\nu\Psi-\Psi{(D^\nu\Psi)^*}\right)$.
 We use the Eddington-Finkelstein coordinates in the AdS$_4$ black brane to study the dynamics of the system \cite{Chesler:2013lia},

 where $f(z) = 1 - (z/z_h)^3$, with $\{z, z_h\}$ representing AdS radial coordinate and the location of horizon respectively (we have scaled the AdS radius $l=1$ and $z_h=1$ for simplicity).
 The AdS infinite boundary is at $z = 0$ where the field theory lives.
 The Hawking temperature associated with the above black brane is given by $T=3/(4\pi)$.
 Since we are interested in the model consisting of one dimensional ring on the boundary, we can compactify the $x$-spatial direction as the ring and meanwhile ignore the other spatial direction.
-Therefore, the ansatz for the fields are $\Psi = \Psi(t,z,x), A_{t,x} = A_{t,x}(t,z,x)$ and $A_z =A_y= 0$.
+Therefore, the ansatz for the fields are $\Psi = \Psi(t,z,x), {A_{t} = A_{t}(t,z,x), A_x=A_x(t,z,x)}$ and $A_z =A_y= 0$. {The ansatz of the gauge fields is a well-defined choice for the system, since there are four real independent fields, i.e., complex field $\Psi$, real $A_t$ and $A_x$, to be solved by four independent real equations.
+Please refer to the Appendix \ref{app} for details.}